 Day 07: Dingboche – Duglha (4,600 m): 3-4 hour trek

 We start the day with a climb to Duglha through the Khumbu Khola valley.
 The trek along the arid terrace is awarding with awesome views of mountains on all sides.
-As we come to a yak herder’s place called Dusa, the valley begins to narrow and we continue through Phulung Karpo, of the camp sites during first successful Everest Expedition in 1953.
+As we come to a yak herder’s place called Dusa, the valley begins to narrow and we continue through Phulung Karpo, of the campsites during the first successful Everest Expedition in 1953.
 Above Phulung Karpo is Chola Lake.
 As we continue our trek the majestic view of Mt.
 Pumori (7138 m) comes into view.
 As the trail descends and curves Mt.
 Pumori hides and we come across a roaring stream.
 After crossing a small wooden bridge, we ascend to Dugla.
 We can see the tip of Nuptse from here as well as Cholatse, Thamserku, and several other magnificent peaks.
 Spending a night in Dugla is ideal for acclimatization purposes.
 Overnight in Dugla.(B, L, D)

 Day 08: Duglha – Lobuche (4940 m): 2-4 hour trek

 Beyond Duglha we trek up the steep terminal moraine of the Khumbu Glacier.
-We find our way through the boulder-strewn slope as we ascend Chupki Lhara, an eerie ridge top with dramatic mountains views.
-At the top of the ridge we will find an array of stones with prayer flags used as memorials to Scott Fischer (American mountaineer) and 10 times Everest submitter Babu Chiri Sherpa (mountain guide from Nepal) who perished on a mission to climb Everest.
-As the trail drops to the Khumbu Glacier moraine, we find ourselves right “in front of” several great peaks – Khumbutse, Lingtren, Pumori and Mahalangur Himal.
+We find our way through the boulder-strewn slope as we ascend Chupki Lhara, an eerie ridge top with dramatic mountain views.
+At the top of the ridge, we will find an array of stones with prayer flags used as memorials to Scott Fischer (American mountaineer) and 10 times Everest submitter Babu Chiri Sherpa (mountain guide from Nepal) who perished on a mission to climb Everest.
+As the trail drops to the Khumbu Glacier moraine, we find ourselves right “in front of” several great peaks – Khumbutse, Lingtren, Pumori, and Mahalangur Himal.
 We are now in the vicinity of Everest but the great mountain still remains hidden.
 Nuptse towers to the right as the trail crosses the Khumbu Glacier.
 As we trek along a murmuring stream we don`t see the Khumbu glacier because of its lateral moraine wall and we now begin to feel a little out of breath due to high altitude.
 Overnight in Lobuche.(B, L, D)

 Day 09: Lobuche – Gorak Shep (5170 m) – Everest Base Camp (5364 m) – Gorak Shep : 7-8 hour trek

 The trail to Gorak Shep goes ahead through the lateral moraine of the Khumbu Glacier.
-We pass though the pyramid sign post.
+We pass through the pyramid signpost.
 Ahead on the trail we the crest of north ridge of Everest along with Mt.
-Pumori, Mahalangur, Lingtern, Khumbutse, Nuptse, etc. A small ascent would take us to Thangma Riju from where we perceive 360 degree vista of snowy mountains.
+Pumori, Mahalangur, Lingtern, Khumbutse, Nuptse, etc. A small ascent would take us to Thangma Riju from where we perceive 360-degree vista of snowy mountains.
 Climbing steeply up to the top through the torrent of Changri glacier, we catch our first glimpse of Kala Patthar, a grey-green knoll beneath the Mt.
 Pumori.
 As we reach Gorak Shep, we will be surrounded by snow-capped mountains looming all around us including the top of the world – Mount Everest.
 After a brief lunch and rest, we take the trail to Everest Base Camp through the once vast Gorak Shep Lake.
 Continuing straight ahead, we come through the Indian army mountaineers’ memorials.
-As we reach Everest Base Camp we cannot stop ourselves from appreciating the Everest climbers those take the hazardous route through the Khumbu icefall.
+As we reach Everest Base Camp we cannot stop ourselves from appreciating the Everest climbers who take the hazardous route through the Khumbu icefall.
 Mountaineer’s tents stand out in bright colors against all the dull gray surroundings (especially in the Spring).
 Nuptse, Khumbuste, Pumori are the mountains we can view from base camp.
 Everest actually is not visible from here.
 By now we have met the ultimate objective of our trip.
 We get back to Gorak Shep for a good night’s rest.
 Overnight in Gorak Shep.(B, L, D)

 Day 10: Gorak Shep – Kala Patthar (5545 m) – Pheriche (4280 m): 7-8 hour trek

 Today is the climax of our trip.
 We start early in the morning to catch the dramatic views from Kala Patthar witnessing the first light of day shining on Mount Everest.
 However, we need to get prepared for an early morning, dark and cold temperature (-10 to -14 C) departure beforehand.
 Plus there is always the potential for chilly winds which are quite common.
 Familiar peaks such as Lingtren, Khumbutse, Changtse tower to the east even as Everest begins to reveal itself emerging between the west shoulder crest and Nuptse.
-During the ascent to Kala Patthar we can pause to catch our breath at several outstanding view points to snap pictures.
+During the ascent to Kala Patthar we can pause to catch our breath at several outstanding viewpoints to snap pictures.
 After several hours of an ascent, we reach Kala Patthar.
 From here we scramble to climb the rocky outcrop near to the summit marked by cairns and prayer flags.
 As we reach the top, we sit on the Kala Patthar rocks our eyes taking in the unbelievable Himalayan Panorama, wandering from one mighty massif to another.
 We take as many pictures as we can with our camera and take the in view with our mind’s eye to last lifetime.
 On being back to Gorak Shep, we have breakfast followed by a gradual descend down to Pheriche for a good night’s rest.
 Overnight in Pheriche.(B, L, D)

 Day 11: Pheriche – Namache (3440 m): 6-7 hour trek